 1. You’re called “Holland Christian Homes”.
 Do I need to be of Dutch heritage to live there?

-Holland Christian Homes was established by Canadians of Dutch heritage.
-Many of our HCH residents are of the Reformed tradition, though people of all Christian groups are welcome and have been enfolded into the HCH community.
+No, you do not need to be of Dutch heritage to live at Holland Christian Homes.
+HCH was however, established by Canadians of Dutch heritage, of whom many were of the Reformed faith tradition.
+All Christian groups are welcome and continue to be enfolded into the HCH community.

 2. I’ve already applied.
 Where am I on the list?